IBM Cloud Docs

 Viewing generated flow log files from the Object Storage bucket

-If you use the Lite (free) pricing plan for IBM Cloud Object Storage, you cannot use an SQL query to confirm the creation of flow log objects in the Object Storage bucket without purchasing the Standard pricing plan.
-As an alternative, you can access generated flow log object files directly from the Object Storage bucket to verify that the files were created successfully and that the objects are being generated.
+If you use the Lite (free) pricing plan for IBM Cloud Object Storage, you can access generated flow log object files directly from the Object Storage bucket to verify that the files were created successfully and that the objects are being generated.

 To view generated flow log files from the Object Storage bucket, follow these steps: